engine-programming/engine-programming.github.io/content/_index.md

 * [*The Rules of Programming: How to Write Better Code*](https://www.therulesofprogramming.com/) by Chris Zimmerman explains the programming practices used at Sucker Punch where they make their own engine.
 It is one of the most beneficial books you can read as a beginner.
 Although the examples are in C++, the focus is not on the language itself but on general programming practices.

 C++ is a huge language with many parts and features that can be used (and misused) in many different ways.
-The programming styles in Handmade Hero and in general C++ books are very different.
 Handmade Hero teaches low-level C-style code, whereas general C++ books teach more abstract paradigms such as object-oriented programming.
 Some programmers have very strong opinions about the right way to do things.
 Engine programmers tend toward low-level code.
 However, you will likely encounter all kinds of code through your career.
-It is important to know common C++ idioms and to understand their strengths and weaknesses.

-* *Effective C++* and *Effective Modern C++* by Scott Meyers cover standard C++ practices that are widespread in objet-oriented codebases.
+* *Effective C++* and *Effective Modern C++* by Scott Meyers cover standard C++ idioms and practices that are widespread in objet-oriented codebases.
+It is useful to think critically about the strengths and weaknesses of such practices.

 Further resources:

 * [John Carmack on Inlined Code](http://number-none.com/blow/john_carmack_on_inlined_code.html).
 * [John Carmack on Functional Programming in C++](http://www.sevangelatos.com/john-carmack-on/).
 * [*"Clean" Code, Horrible Performance*](https://www.computerenhance.com/p/clean-code-horrible-performance) by Casey Muratori on object-oriented features such as virtual functions.
-* [Jeremy Ong on the STL](https://twitter.com/m_ninepoints/status/1497768472184430600).
-Many engines use their own replacement of the STL, such as the [Electronics Arts Standard Template Library](https://github.com/electronicarts/EASTL) whose documentation contains [justifications](https://github.com/electronicarts/EASTL/blob/master/doc/FAQ.md#info6-why-is-there-eastl-when-there-is-the-stl).
+* Many engines use their own replacement of the STL, such as the [Electronics Arts Standard Template Library](https://github.com/electronicarts/EASTL) whose documentation contains [justifications](https://github.com/electronicarts/EASTL/blob/master/doc/FAQ.md#info6-why-is-there-eastl-when-there-is-the-stl).
 * [Walter Bright on exceptions](https://news.ycombinator.com/item?id=28164247).

 # 3. Algorithms and Data Structures